edwinsanjaya/bci-finalproject/README.md

 Taking into account that the dataset has already been labeled, supervised learning was used to create a model that can classify voluntary and involuntary blinking.
-We explored various models of supervised learning, specifically: Support Vector Machine (SVM), Random Forest, Recurrent Neural Network (RNN), and Linear Discriminant Analysis (LDA).
+We explored various models of supervised learning and apply the experiment on each of them.
 This approach provided valuable insights since employing multiple models facilitated a comparison of their performance and helped identify the model that best suited the data.
 Our system framework is as follow: